ghostx31/ash-os/README.md

 ### Description for all the folders present inside the build directory
 - `airootfs`: Contains the copy of the file system which will be copied over to the RAM when the ISO boots up.
-- efiboot/loader: Contains files for EFI booting.
+- `efiboot/loader`: Contains files for EFI booting.
-- grub: For booting with grub.
+- `grub`: For booting with grub.
-- syslinux: For booting systems with legacy partition tables.
+- `syslinux`: For booting systems with legacy partition tables.
-- bootstrap\_packages.x86\_64: List of packages to use when booting the system in the bootstrap mode.
+- `bootstrap\_packages.x86\_64`: List of packages to use when booting the system in the bootstrap mode.
-- mirrorlist: Contains the mirrors for Arch Linux packages.
+- `mirrorlist`: Contains the mirrors for Arch Linux packages.
-- chaotic-mirrorlist: Contains the mirrors for chaotic-aur repository.
+- `chaotic-mirrorlist`: Contains the mirrors for chaotic-aur repository.
-- packages.x86\_64: Contains packages which are installed inside the ISO.
+- `packages.x86\_64`: Contains packages which are installed inside the ISO.
-- pacman.conf: Pacman config file used to build the ISO.
+- `pacman.conf`: Pacman config file used to build the ISO.
-- profiledef.sh: Provides configuration for the build system.
+- `profiledef.sh`: Provides configuration for the build system.
 Also defines the permissions for files in the directory.

 ### Files added to airootfs
-- `etc/skel/`: The skel directory contains files which are moved over to a new user's home directory. ***Files added in skel***
+- `etc/skel/`: The skel directory contains files which are moved over to a new user's home directory. ***Files added in skel:***
   - `.config`: Config files for applications.
     - `wezterm/`: Config file for the wezterm terminal emulator.
 - `pacman.d/`: Holds the mirrorlist for the repositories used to install packages.